-Learning objectives and acquired competencies
+Learning objectives and competencies to be acquired

-This module covers following important aspects of Data Engineering:

-- Students understand the use of modern database technologies for processing and managing potentially large and distributed data collections for transactional or analytical use. - Students will be proficient in modern query languages such as the post-relational SQL 2016 (et seq.). - Reaching beyond RDBMS, students learn about data structures (data types) and know which of these to use depending on the requirements and type of data available (polyglot persistence, multi-model databases). - · Students know NoSQL stores and selected cloud data stores. - Students know methods and tools to integrate, to cleanse and to synthesize data. - · Students know how to deal with full text information using databases and search engines (information retrieval). - Students can also apply the acquired knowledge in their own working environment.
+- This module covers following important aspects of Data Engineering: - Students understand the use of modern database technologies for processing and managing potentially large and distributed data collections for transactional or analytical use. - Students will be proficient in modern query languages such as the post-relational SQL (SQL:2023 and newer). - Reaching beyond RDBMS, students learn about data structures (data types) and know which of these to use depending on the requirements and type of data available (polyglot persistence, multi-model databases). - · Students know NoSQL stores and selected cloud data stores. - Students know methods and tools to integrate, to cleanse and to synthesize data. - Students know how to deal with full text information using databases and search engines (information retrieval; prompt engineering). - Students can also apply the acquired knowledge in their own working environment.